gansm/finalcut/doc/faq.md

 * Ensure the TERM environment variable is set to the correct terminal name.

-* Run `msgcat --color=test` to verify that your terminal supports colors.
+* Run `scripts/color-test.sh` to verify that your terminal supports colors.

 * If characters appear misaligned, try disabling cursor optimization using the --no-optimized-cursor command line argument.